Hinherb, Feuang, Mad, and Vangvieng Districts

-Identification of issues affecting equitable access and quality of education using Education Quality Standards (EQS) as a tool to develop a school development plan (SDP).
+- Identify issues affecting equitable access and quality of education using the Education Quality Standards (EQS) as a tool to develop a school development plan.

-Promote hygiene and sanitation, gender equity, child-friendliness and inclusiveness, environmental protection, and positive discipline practices.
+- Raise awareness among 6,000 parents and adults about hygiene and sanitation, gender equity, child-friendliness, inclusiveness, environmental protection, and positive discipline practices.

 - Ministry of Education and Sports (MoES)